johnhuang316/class-report/README.md

 When you upload an image, the application will:
 1. Save the image temporarily to the local filesystem in the `temp` directory
 2. Upload the image to the GCS bucket and get a public URL
-3. Use the image URL in the Notion page
+3. Use the image URL in the report page
 4. Delete the temporary local file after it's been uploaded to GCS

 This ensures that images are stored in Google Cloud Storage and not on the local system, which is more suitable for production environments and provides better durability and availability.